 This is a living document and will function as a respository featuring the research for the Silk, Leather & Electronics series.
-The series explores the history and continued presence of Afro-descent communities from the Black Indian Ocean.
+The series explores the history and continued presence of Afro-descent communities from the Black Indian Ocean and maps relationships between the Arab world, South Asian and the Swahili coast of East Africa.
 The geographic location of the Indian Ocean contains the history of trade, that includes enslaved people, gold, spices, and many other cultural aspects that continue to be present in the lives of its people and diasporas.

 The following list pulls from the Dr. Neelima Jeychandran's African Heritage in India Archive's Bibliography & Dr. Sylviane Anna Diouf's The African Diaspora in the Indian Ocean World Online Archive and organizes them through regions and themes that highlight the crossover of conditions of enslavement and exchange of goods.

 - Rituals that tie the spiritual energy of African-descent peoples across the Indian ocean.

 The lives of womxn to bridge their hierachic role as domestic workers as part of the Indian ocean slave trade and their contemporary manifestation as part of the caste and Kafala system.

 - Zamani Project: Resource for documented sites as tied to Indian Ocean trade, particular ports such as Kilwa, Shela Mosque, Songo Mnara, Saint Sebastian Fortress, Gondar, Djingareyber Mosque & Kua Ruins. ,

 - Diouf, Sylviane Anna.
 The African Diaspora in the Indian Ocean World Digital Archive

 - Neelima Jeychandran's.
 African Heritage in India Archive